United States of Jihad

 - One of few people to have interviewed Osama Bin Laden face-to-face

-- Award-winning author of five books including Manhunt, the basis for an Emmy-winning HBO documentary
+- Award-winning author of six books including Manhunt, the basis for an Emmy-winning HBO documentary

 - Powerhouse speech evaluates rapidly changing global threats and our national security response